What Causes a Loss of Taste After a Car Accident?

 Researchers at the University of Montreal found that the loss of smell and taste are often connected.
 They also noted the significant loss of quality of life that occurs with the loss of taste or smell after a head injury.

-Their study noted that olfactory issues can result from even mild traumatic brain injuries, as well as severe injuries.
+Their study noted that olfactory issues could result from even mild traumatic brain injuries, as well as severe injuries.
 They examined 49 people with traumatic brain injury of varying degrees.

 Fifty-five percent of respondents reported anosmia, and forty-one percent had the deficit but were completely unaware.